svvarik/hatchi-web-app/README.md

 **Modify Course Breakdown** - Users can edit the course breakdown, adding assignments, changing weight percentages, and received grades, to view a final estimated grade.
 By clicking the table cell, you will be able to change its value.

 ### Group Chats - Fourth Tab on Side Navbar
 **Message Other Students** - Users, upon adding a course, are able to access the groupchat.
 Users can send messages to other students in each chat.
-If the user is muted in a group chat, he/she will get an alert when attempting to send a message.
-This is demonstrated in the STA248 group chat.  \
+If the user is muted in a group chat, he/she will get an alert when attempting to send a message.  \
 **Report Messages** - Users are able to report messages, which will then be received by an admin.

 ### Settings - Fifth Tab on Side Navbar